 Articulate and exemplify the School’s enrollment philosophy to the members of its various constituencies.

-Initiate and lead plans for recruiting, attracting, and yielding an intentionally diverse, academically strong, and global cohort of students to meet the immediate and long range goals of the School.
+Initiate and lead plans for recruiting, attracting, yielding and retaining an intentionally diverse, academically strong, and global cohort of students to meet the immediate and long range goals of the School.

-Work closely with the Head of School to develop goals and strategies for the School’s enrollment and financial aid programs, including outreach, community and organizational partnerships.
+Work closely with the Head of School and Assistant Head for External Affairs to develop goals and strategies for the School’s enrollment and financial aid programs, including outreach, community and organizational partnerships.

 Collaborate with the Director of Summer Programs to develop and implement summer programming that will support the recruitment efforts of the School.

-Communicate and collaborate regularly with the Director of Advancement, Director of Communications, and Director of Finance to promote message and mission consistency.
+Communicate and collaborate regularly with the Assistant Head for External Affairs, and Director of Finance to promote message and mission consistency.

 Work with all team members and administrative leaders to develop best practices for all admissions initiatives.